Categories in SkinSkin Color IssuesSkin TriggersSkin TypeComplexion TypeSkin OtherSkin Problem LocationLips

 Ayurveda also has a science of skin pastes (Ubtans) for cleansing the skin and improving skin health topically.
 An ubtan may be made from ground oatmeal, ground almond flour or chickpea flour, depending on the amount of moisturization, oils, and astringency desired in the formula.
 Herbs may be added to the ubtan for enhanced effect.

-Finally, the skin can also be easily damaged from overexposure to the sun, fungal or bacterial infection, or physical trauma like an open wound.
+Finally, the skin can also be easily damaged by connective tissue disorders, overexposure to the sun, fungal or bacterial infection, disruptions in skin microbiome, or physical trauma like an open wound.

 Thin, Dry, Wrinkly SkinIn Ayurveda, thin skin is a disorder associated with lack of nourishment and deficiency (low ojas and Vata dosha).
 Physically, thin skin is often dry, wrinkly, and fragile.
 To nourish and build thicker skin, follow an ojas building diet.
 Golden milk with ashwaghanda is especially nourishing.